rohitjose/django-saml2-auth/README.rst

 against the actual HTTP request's host and scheme.
 If this value is set, it will validate against ASSERTION_URL instead - perfect for when django running behind a reverse proxy.

+**ENTITY_ID** The optional entity ID string to be passed in the 'Issuer' element of authn request, if required by the IDP.

+**CERTIFICATES** Path to the certificate and key files that handles decrypting the encrypted payload from your IDP

 Customize
 =========